neuropoly/slicer-manual-annotation/README.md

 SlicerCART: Configurable Annotation and Review Tool.

 This is a 3D Slicer extension aimed to improve workflow in manual segmentation, classification and revision tasks.
-For example, SlicerCART enables to quickly load specific volumes of a dataset and navigate through them, perform manual segmentation of medical images (e.g. annotating
+SlicerCART enables to quickly load specific volumes of a dataset and navigate through them, perform manual segmentation of medical images (e.g. annotating